1852 Info 2a: John Harper Crompton |

 an 'official document'.
 Here Whyrill's name is recorded as 'Wyril'.

 This event took place one year before John Harper's death.
-It is suggested that the Cromptons are John harper's son, of Crompton Brothers.
+It is suggested that the Cromptons are John Harper's son, of Crompton Brothers.
 This is, therefore, the senior Whyrill, born 1880, some four years before his death.
-Had this been the younger Whyrill, born 1910, Henry john, born 1882 and Whyrill senior's younger brother, would have been the senior partner. |
+Had this been the younger Whyrill, born 1910, Henry John, born 1882 and Whyrill senior's younger brother, would have been the senior partner. |

 ![]() |